Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Solutions provided for alleviating catastrophic forgetting and distribution shift in Non-Centralized Continual Learning

-Similarly, in \cite{li2024sr}, the authors aim to address the federated domain-incremental learning with the proposed method SR-FDIL.
+Similarly, in \cite{li_tpds}, the authors aim to address the federated domain-incremental learning with the proposed method SR-FDIL.
 SR-FDIL is designed to mitigate the effects of catastrophic forgetting by employing a synergistic replay mechanism, allowing clients to cache and replay samples crucial for learning from incremental data with domain shifts.
 A distinctive feature of SR-FDIL is the use of generative adversarial networks (GAN) to assign a cross-client collaborative score, which is pivotal for determining the global importance of samples.
-GAN has two main components: a generator $G$ and a discriminator $D$.
+GAN has two main components: a generator and a discriminator.
 The generator's role is to produce samples that mimic the data distribution, while the discriminator's role is to distinguish between real samples from the data distribution and fake samples generated by the generator.
-In the context of the SR-FDIL method, the discriminator $D$ with parameters $w_d$ is repurposed to assess the global importance of samples rather than distinguishing between real and generated samples.
-The global importance score $S_g$ is given by: Here, $f(D; x^{i}_{k,t})$ represents the output of the discriminator network for the $i$-th sample from client $k$ during the $t$-th task, indicating the probability that the sample is from the global data distribution.
+In the context of the SR-FDIL method, the discriminator with parameters is repurposed to assess the global importance of samples rather than distinguishing between real and generated samples.
 This score is used to determine the significance of the sample in the context of the entire dataset, which is crucial for the sample selection process in SR-FDIL.
-The local importance is quantified through a domain-representative score, which measures the similarity of a sample to the local prototype using cosine similarity: where $\Phi(x^{(i)}_{t})$ is the feature vector of the sample and $\mu^l_t$ is the class prototype.
+The local importance is quantified through a domain-representative score, which measures the similarity of a sample to the local prototype using cosine similarity.
 The final importance score for each sample is a fusion of both local and global scores, weighted by a hyperparameter.
 Extensive experiments on various datasets (Digit-10, Office-31, and DomainNet) have been done to illustrate that SR-FDIL can outperform the state-of-the-art methods by up to 4.05\% in average accuracy on all domains.